pryrt/nppStuff/CommunityForum/FAQ/FindAll-and-MissingPanels.md

-# FAQ Desk: Where are my Find All results?
+# FAQ Desk: Where are my Find All results? (or other Panel)

 Hello, and welcome to the FAQ Desk.
-You have likely been directed here because you have run one of the **Find All** searches, but you don't see your **Search Results** window.
+You have likely been directed here because you have run one of the **Find All** searches, but you don't see your **Search Results** window -- or because one of your other Panels (Project Panels, Folder as Workspace Panel, Document List Panel, Function List Panel, ...)

+## Find All results specifics

 When you run one of the following **Find All** searches, the results are put into a **Search Results** window, which may be docked (by default, at the lower edge of the Notepad++ window) or may be floating (as a separate window).
 - **Search > Find > Find All In Current Document** - looks just in the active document